 - Invoices and Receipts: An invoice is a document that outlines the details of a sale, including the price, quantity, and payment terms.
+An invoice is a document that outlines the details of a sale, including the price, quantity, and payment terms.
+Invoice Simple allows businesses to not only create invoices but also to calculate profit margin, ensuring they’re pricing their products and services appropriately.
 A receipt is a document that confirms that payment has been made.
 For example, a restaurant might provide an invoice to a catering client, and the catering client would provide a receipt after paying the invoice.

 - Contracts: A contract is a legally binding agreement between two or more parties.
 For example, a business might use a contract to establish an agreement with a vendor to supply goods or services.
 The contract would outline the terms and conditions of the agreement, including the price, delivery date, and payment terms.

 - Financial Statements: Financial statements are documents that show a business’s financial health.
 They typically include an income statement, balance sheet, and cash flow statement.
 For example, a business might create a financial statement to share with investors or to submit to a bank when applying for a loan.

 - Proposals and Quotes: A proposal is a document that outlines a plan or solution to a problem.
 A quote is a document that outlines the cost of providing goods or services.
 For example, a marketing agency might create a proposal to pitch a new advertising campaign to a client, and the quote would outline the cost of executing the campaign.

 - Purchase Orders: A purchase order is a document that a business uses to request goods or services from a supplier.
 It includes details such as the product or service being requested, the quantity, and the delivery date.
 For example, a retailer might create a purchase order to request a shipment of products from a supplier.